ahmishra/DevExplorer/README.md

 `python run.py` and follow to prompts and access the website!

 ## System Requirements
-This program supports Windows.
+This program supports all of the three Windows Linux and Mac!.
 And for python support, it ranges from 3.6 to 3.9 older(or newer by the time you are viewing these) python version is not supported by this software
-### What about Linux and Mac?
-We are currenly working to improve on Linux and Mac system compatibality

 <br>